alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-should-be-preferred-to-jinja2-for-devops-templating.md

 This is really the tip of the iceberg.
 With full Ruby inside the templating engine, there is no limit on what can be done inside that template.
 Whereas in Jinja2, there is a quite severe and arbitrary limit.

-I have summarised the main problems that I am aware of as:
+I have summarised the main problems with Jinja2 that I personally encounter frequently:

 - No ability to call the shell or other languages
 - No way to define functions